-Although watching a bear feed in your yard can be an exhilarating experience, it almost always leads to trouble eventually.
+Although watching a bear feed in your yard can be an exhilarating experience, it almost always leads to trouble at a future date.
 Making sure your home and yard are bear-proof is an essential part of making your community safe for both bears and people.
-Here's how:
+Here’s how:

 - Keep your home bear-attractant free.
 Don’t attract bears to your property with garbage, bird feeders, fruit trees and berry bushes, gardens, compost, dirty barbecues (grease cans or drip trays) or pet food.